Here’s a list of great tools that have helped me build and market my work to the rest of planet earth.

 Thinking about venturing into the world of audio and starting your own Podcast?

-Owned by Spotify, Anchor provides a seamless and easy experience to record and distribute your podcast.
+Owned by Spotify For Podcasters (formerly Anchor) provides a seamless and easy experience to record and distribute your podcast.

-If you’re looking for a service that’s going to help you get up and running on the world’s largest platforms then Anchor is your best choice.
+If you’re looking for a service that’s going to help you get up and running on the world’s largest platforms, this is your best choice.